altunbas-huseyin/todolite-reactnative-android/tutorial.md

 }
 ```

-Next, add the following lines to the top-level **dependencies** section:
+Now, add the following lines to the top-level **dependencies** section:

 ```
 dependencies {